 4. Start a Podcast

-Somewhere between a YouTube channel and a blog, a podcast allows you to create content that you’re interested in and gain additional income without needing to be in front of a camera or spend aimless hours typing and editing.
-Podcasters primarly earn money from ad sponsors.
-You can find sponsors by directly approaching businesses that your listeners frequent or by using a podcast ad marketplace.
+Somewhere between a YouTube channel and a blog, a podcast allows you to create content you’re interested in and gain additional income without needing to be in front of a camera or spend aimless hours typing and editing.
+Podcasters primarily earn money from ad sponsors.
+You can find sponsors by directly approaching businesses your listeners frequent or using a podcast ad marketplace.
 Podcast ad marketplaces directly connect brands with podcasters.
 Marketplaces earn between 10% to 30% commission from your sales.
-Shopify has created an easy guide: How to Start a Podcast in 2022: A Step by Step Guide.
+Shopify has created an easy guide: How to Start a Podcast in 2022: A Step-by-Step Guide.

 5. Become a Virtual Assistant

-People who operate small businesses often need additional support on a limited or part-time basis.
-They may forward calls to you, ask you to open their email, book appointments, order items, and even sell products.
+Small business people often need additional support on a limited or part-time basis.
+They may forward calls, ask you to open their email, book appointments, order items, and even sell products.
 These jobs are often flexible and are not too taxing for a busy parent.
 As a good starting point, Clever Girl Finance has created a guide on How to Become a Virtual Assistant.
-In this type of a role, you negotiate the pay and it is typically on a hourly or weekly basis.
+In this role, you negotiate the pay, typically hourly or weekly.

 Side Hustles for Busy Parents

-With sites like Etsy, Fiverr, and Shopify, there are endless opportunities to make extra income from your home, on your own terms.
+With sites like Etsy, Fiverr, and Shopify, there are endless opportunities to make extra income from your home on your own terms.
 All you need is the internet and a device to access it.
 Very often, you don’t need a lot of experience or spend a lot of money to get started.
-If you prefer to work for an employer, now is a great time.
-Although I would never say the pandemic was a good thing, it did get employers accustom to letting employees work from home.
-Regardless of where or how much you prefer to work, start your side hustle today!
+Now is a great time if you prefer to work for an employer.
+Although I would never say the pandemic was good, it got employers accustomed to letting employees work from home.
+Start your side hustle today regardless of where or how much you prefer to work!